reboiedo/ioai-spain/src/content/rounds/en/round-3.md

 date: "Starts February 2026"
 introSentence: "Practical AI tasks combined with theoretical challenges.
 Students apply their skills and critical thinking through hands-on problem-solving."
 phase: "preparatory"
-qualification: "Up to 100 participants will be selected to continue to the next rounds"
 ---

 ## What to Expect